 The Edge Sunday Champagne Brunch

 Love Asian food?
-Dine at The Edge to let champagne complement with your Asian favorites: Thai salad and tom yam, Japanese sashimi and sushi, poached egg with truffle coulis at Egg Station, prime rib, wagyu beef and suckling pig at Carvery Section, home cured salmon gravlax and crispy kurobuta pork belly served at your tables by Feast-on-wheels, Wagyu beef and signature Pan Pacific sausages grilled to your liking at Live Grill section.
-More emphasized on Asian cuisines, but this sophisticated buffet doesn’t forget to offer you bread, cheese and crustacean on ice with Boston lobster, oysters, Alaskan king crabs, prawns and clams.
+Dine at The Edge to let champagne complement your Asian favorites: Thai salad and tom yam, Japanese sashimi and sushi, poached egg with truffle coulis at Egg Station, prime rib, wagyu beef and suckling pig at Carvery Section, home-cured salmon gravlax and crispy kurobuta pork belly served at your tables by Feast-on-wheels, Wagyu beef and signature Pan Pacific sausages grilled to your liking at Live Grill section.

-The longest champagne brunch in Singapore: While most of Sunday champagne brunches in town last from two and a half hours to three hours, Sunday champagne brunch at The Edge at Pan Pacific Singapore has its length up to 4 hours.
-A four-hour Sunday afternoon meal with endless flow of gourmet foods and Veuve Clicquot Champagne?
-It is absolutely the longest and most leisure meal you have in the whole week to live in a pampering way of life – savouring both your favorites and interesting conversations.
+- The longest champagne brunch in Singapore: While most Sunday champagne brunches in town last from two to three hours, Sunday champagne brunch at The Edge at Pan Pacific Singapore has a length of up to 4 hours.
+A four-hour Sunday afternoon meal with an endless flow of gourmet foods and Veuve Clicquot Champagne?
+It is absolutely the longest and most leisurely meal one can have in the whole week.

-Seven live cooking theatres: Ordering foods at these live cooking stations is a good way to have your dishes piping hot.
-Ask the chefs to make tom yam, Thai salad, grill Wagyu beef, seafood, sausages or cut salmon and tuna belly in the way you love.
+- Seven live cooking theatres: Ordering food at these live cooking stations is a good way to have your dishes piping hot.
+Ask the chefs to make tom yam, Thai salad, grill Wagyu beef, seafood, and sausages, or cut salmon and tuna belly in the way you love.
 Don’t forget to hand over a wooden stick labeled with your table number to the chef to have your dish served right at your table.